White Lightning (roller coaster): History

-In May 2012, Fun Spot Action Park announced on Theme Park Review that they would be adding White Lighting in 2013 as part of their expansion and rebranding.
-However, due to the availability of extra funding, the park was able incorporate more thrilling elements in the ride.
 After a one-year period of construction, White Lightning soft opened to the public on May 20, 2013.
 The park's official reopening ceremony was held on June 8, 2013.
 The $3.5 million ride opened as Orlando's first wooden roller coaster.

 In September 2020, a small part of White Lightning was retracked with new prototype steel Titan Track by Great Coasters International.